Skip to main content

 Internal Controls Checklist

 A checklist has been developed to assist departments with documenting who performed and certified the control activities.
-Some control activities are required by University policy.
-Other control activities can be optional as determined by the school or department's leadership.
+Some control activities are required by University policy, and others can be optional as determined by the school or department's leadership.

 How to Get Help